mpflynnx/terraform-beginner-bootcamp-2023/README.md

 ### Refactor Terraform installation script

-Bash scripts that may download files or update system packages are best not executed in the project root folder, as some stray files may accidentally make it into SCM.
+Bash scripts that may download files or update system packages are best not executed in the project root folder, as some stray files may accidentally make it into version control.

-To avoid this we should change the working folder to a folder outside of SCM either before running the script or during.
+To avoid this we should change the working folder to a folder outside of version control either before running the script or during.

 Upon script completion we should then change back to the project root folder.